-At Pix Brook Academy, our core value of educating the socially responsible citizens of the future is at the heart everything we do.
-We focus on ensuring all stakeholders are Ambitious, Aspirational and responsible in all they do and this helps us to ensure that every pupil excels in life.
+At Pix Brook Academy, our core value of “educating the socially responsible citizens of the future” is at the heart everything we do.
+We focus on ensuring all stakeholders are unapologetically ambitious, relentlessly aspirational and socially responsible in all they do and this helps us to ensure that every pupil excels in life.

 To achieve our core value our intention is to ensure pupils make outstanding progress and that the curriculum removes any potential barriers to learning.
 We want our pupils to leave with knowledge and skills which will not only create excellent life opportunities but will also prepare them exceptionally well for life beyond the academy.

 If you would like further information please contact the school office at firstname.lastname@example.org